Paul Krugman: Early life and education

 Krugman was born to a Ukrainian Jewish family, the son of Anita and David Krugman.
 In 1914, his maternal grandparents immigrated to the United States from Ukraine, while in 1920, his paternal grandparents arrived from Belarus.
-He was born in Albany, New York, spent several years of his childhood in the Upstate city of Utica, before growing up from age eight in Merrick, a hamlet in Nassau County.
+He was born in Albany, New York, spent several years of his childhood in the upstate city of Utica, before growing up from age eight in Merrick, a hamlet in Nassau County, Long Island.
 He graduated from John F. Kennedy High School in Bellmore.
 According to Krugman, his interest in economics began with Isaac Asimov's Foundation novels, in which the social scientists of the future use a new science of "psychohistory" to try to save civilization.
 Since present-day science fell far short of "psychohistory", Krugman turned to economics as the next best thing.

 In 1974, Krugman earned his BA summa cum laude in economics from Yale University, where he was a National Merit Scholar.
 He then went on to pursue a PhD in economics from Massachusetts Institute of Technology (MIT).
 In 1977, he successfully completed his PhD in three years, with a thesis titled Essays on flexible exchange rates.
 While at MIT, he was part of a small group of MIT students sent to work for the Central Bank of Portugal for three months in the summer of 1976, during the chaotic aftermath of the Carnation Revolution.

 Krugman later praised his PhD thesis advisor, Rudi Dornbusch, as "one of the great economics teachers of all time" and said that he "had the knack of inspiring students to pick up his enthusiasm and technique, but find their own paths".
 In 1978, Krugman presented a number of ideas to Dornbusch, who flagged as interesting the idea of a monopolistically competitive trade model.
 Encouraged, Krugman worked on it and later wrote, "[I] knew within a few hours that I had the key to my whole career in hand".
 In that same year, Krugman wrote "The Theory of Interstellar Trade", a tongue-in-cheek essay on computing interest rates on goods in transit near the speed of light.
 He says he wrote it to cheer himself up when he was "an oppressed assistant professor".